codingforpleasure/customized-workspace/Ubuntu/useful-resources/flutter.md

 ShaderMask | ShaderMasks let you apply a shader to one or more widgets in the tree | [Link](https://www.youtube.com/watch?v=7sUL66pTQ7Q&list=PLjxrf2q8roU23XGwz3Km7sQZFTdB996iG&index=71)
 Image| Use the Image widget to render an image to the screen, wherever it may come from: assets, network, file system, RAM  | [Link](https://www.youtube.com/watch?v=7oIAs-0G4mw&list=PLjxrf2q8roU23XGwz3Km7sQZFTdB996iG&index=66)
 Stack| Stack allows you to overlay multiple widgets on top of each other | [Link](https://www.youtube.com/watch?v=liEGSeD3Zt8)
+LimitedBox | The LimitedBox widget provides size constraints to widgets in cases where their dimensions are unbounded (Row, Column) | [Link](https://www.youtube.com/watch?v=uVki2CIzBTs)
 AlertDialog |Show Alert Dialog |[Link](https://www.youtube.com/watch?v=75CsnyRXf5I)

 ### Typography Widgets